OriginWynn/Endo-Depth-and-Motion-merge/README.md

 # Endo-Depth-and-Motion-merge
-the main code is from https://github.com/UZ-SLAMLab/Endo-Depth-and-Motion
+The main code is from https://github.com/UZ-SLAMLab/Endo-Depth-and-Motion

 This repository merge the code of Endo-Depth's depth prediction from single images, the photometric and the others trackings methods and the volumetric fusion used in the paper

-now compelete merging the photometric part and the volumetric fusion part,now put an effort on merging the depth prediction from single images part
+Now compelete merging the photometric part and the volumetric fusion part,now put an effort on merging the depth prediction from single images part

+# About
+Endo-Depth-and-Motion is a pipeline where first, pixel-wise depth is predicted on a set of keyframes of the endoscopic monocular video using a deep neural network (Endo-Depth).
+The motion of each frame with respect to the closest keyframe is estimated by minimizing the photometric error, robustified using image pyramids and robust error functions.
+Finally, the depth maps of the keyframes are fused in a Truncated Signed Distance Function (TSDF)-based volumetric representation.
 # Setup
 We have ran our experiments under CUDA Version 10.1.105, CuDNN 7.6.5 and Ubuntu 18.04.
 We recommend create a virtual environment with Python 3.6 using Anaconda `conda create -n edam python=3.6` and install the dependencies as
 ```=